 Please note that this course requires dedication; students should therefore allow time to work on their interior design project outside of class.

 - Presentation and sample boards

-By the end of this course, you'll have the confidence to start work on a design scheme by yourself.
+By the end of this course, you'll have the confidence to start work on an interior design scheme by yourself.
 You will leave the course with a number of newfound design-related skills.
-Students may wish to progress to Modules Two and Three.
+Students may wish to progress to Interior Design Modules Two and Three.